 It may not always be appropriate for a line manager to be involved with specific complaints.
 For example, if the complainant is male and wishes to speak to a male, but the manager is female, or if the complaint relates to the conduct of the line manager.
 The harassment procedure sets out the alternatives for such instances.

 10. Communication and Training

-All staff will be informed of the Harassment and Bullying Policy and Procedure.
-A copy of the Policy and Procedure will be made available to staff on Moodle.
+All staff will be informed of the Bullying and Harassment Policy and Procedure.

 11. Procedure for Dealing with Bullying and Harassment

 11.1 Advice